 And if you buy an annual pass, the monthly rate is around half of this one class.
 Do either of those and you can watch it anyway and then see what else there is to learn on the platform too.

 So that’s what I recommend you do instead. 😀

-… p.s. if you think this video class can help others get over their street photography fears too, why not help them find it by sharing or pinning this review? 😀
+… p.s. if you think this video class can help others get over their street photography fears too, why not help them find it by sharing this review? 😀